apache/cordova-docs/www/docs/en/3.1.0/cordova/compass/parameters/compassSuccess.md

 # compassSuccess

-onSuccess callback function that provides the compass heading information via a `<a href="compassHeading.html">compassHeading</a>` object.
+onSuccess callback function that provides the compass heading information via a `compassHeading` object.

     function(heading) {
         // Do something